rin0o1/SPC-python-builder/README.md

 # SPC-python-builder

-This script automatically generates SPC code and ANDL files to design Petri Nets models requiring mobility using the Hyrbid Approach.
+This script automatically generates the SPC code and the ANDL file to design Petri Nets models requiring mobility using the Hyrbid Approach.
 For additional information regarding this tool: []

 ## Input Parameters: